MisalPaav/TYMaterials/docs/index.md

 # Welcome to TYMaterials

+Download the TYMaterials app [here](https://tinyurl.com/37kkbzen).

 Get Third Year Notes, Question Bank Solutions, etc for GHRCEM Pune.

-I'm from Computer Department so only Computer notes, if anyone is interested to share their notes feel free to contact [me](mailto:gautam.patil.cs@ghrcem.raisoni.net).
+Only Computer Department notes, if anyone from any other department is interested to share their notes feel free to contact [me](mailto:gautam.patil.cs@ghrcem.raisoni.net).

 ## Subjects